Why Umbrella Insurance Isn’t Enough Anymore

 Many insurance companies will avoid claims, lawsuits, and settlements at all costs.
 To avoid those payout situations, insurance companies will only insure low-risk entities and individuals, offer low coverage limits to reduce exposure to possible payouts, and exclude coverage for risky things altogether.
 Essentially what this means for you as a policyholder is that you’re still not covered from whatever makes you the most vulnerable.

-TRU Umbrella policies are open-risk, meaning if something isn’t explicitly excluded from coverage, it’s protected.
-These policies have higher limits and provide coverage in areas your primary liability insurance might not.
+TRU Umbrella policies are open-risk, meaning it’s protected if something isn’t explicitly excluded from coverage.
+These policies have higher limits and cover areas your primary liability insurance might not.
 These features are some of the benefits of TRU Umbrella insurance.

 How TRU Umbrella Insurance Helps